andrewGreggSAS/azure-viya-partner-sandpit-iac/README.md

 Use-case: Create a dedicated Azure K8s deployment of SAS Viya 4 for the purposes of a Partner Sandpit.
 Capably sized and deployable in 24 hours.

-## Description
+## Summary

 The aim of the Azure Viya Partner Env IAC is to enable fast deployment of SAS Viya (4) deployed on Azure Kubernetes Service (AKS).
+This deployment can be used in support of Viya demonstrations or as a sandpit to experiment and test new Viya Capabilities and features

-For this project we've utilized the existing automation in these SAS Repositories:
+This project has utilised the existing automation in these SAS Github Repositories:

 https://github.com/sassoftware/viya4-iac-azure

 https://github.com/sassoftware/viya4-deployment

-As changes are made and improvements/features are added they may or may not seamlessly merge.
+Note: As changes are made and improvements/features are added,  they may or may not seamlessly merge.
 Work to include new components that require configuration may continue in the future if there is value seen in doing so.

 The default config files deploy the the environment with the following configuration: